varadankit/APA_Automation/README.md

 An Agentic automation project that watches a folder, and whenever a new file lands in it, uses a local AI model to figure out what the document actually is and what should happen next.

-No hardcoded rules like `if "invoice" in filename`.
+No deterministic rules like `if "invoice" in filename`.
 The AI reads the content and decides.

 ---